 What is gestational diabetes?

 Gestational diabetes is diabetes, or high blood sugar levels, that develops during pregnancy.
 It occurs in about 4% of all pregnancies.
-It is usually diagnosed in the later stages of pregnancy and often occurs in women who have no prior history of diabetes.
+Gestational diabetes usually is diagnosed in the later stages of pregnancy, and often occurs in women who have no prior history of diabetes.